seacunilever/bipode-nextflow/docs/usage.md

 | `NUM_MAPPED_READS`     | integer | Number of mapped reads                                            | Must be non-negative (≥ 0)         |
 | `PERCENT_MAPPED_READS` | numeric | Percentage of mapped reads                                        | Must be between 0 and 100          |

+> [!IMPORTANT]
+> Number of mapped reads and read depth in the experiment are required fields in the metadata and are critical to the Bifrost model.
+If these fields are not available, users can estimate the number of mapped reads by summing the counts table, but only if the table is unfiltered.
+Filtering, such as using test datasets with reduced probes, invalidates this approach.
+Additionally, mapped reads are used in the model to calculate the probability of generating a particular count for each sample, making their accuracy essential.

 #### Optional Columns

 | Column                | Type    | Description                                               | Usage                                    |